 But such are the competitive, promiscuous times we live in that even all this isn’t enough.
 His boss is already bored with his ex pro wrestler and looking for a newer model.
 He’s found a young, ripped, spornosexual online, played by Zac Efron, and wants to bring him in to ‘restore the Baywatch brand’.

-This movie may be silly, but it seems to know exactly what it’s doing.
+This movie may be silly, but it knows exactly what it’s doing.

 Since his transformation from sweet twink to raging spornosexual, the former High School Musical star’s movie career has – like his shirt – taken off.
 His famous sexualisation has frequently become part of the characters that he plays.